 – The forward link: To send telecommands to the unmanned aircraft for flight and navigation equipment control.

 – The return link: To send telemetry (e.g. flight status) from the UA to the UACS.
-It is anticipated that in some flight conditions or in specific airspaces it would be necessary to downlink video streams.
+It is anticipated that in some flight conditions or in specific airspaces it may be necessary to downlink video streams.

 The potential types of C2 information exchanges carried over the CNPC C2 Link system are:

-The UA control – To support the remote pilot's activity to fly the UA, power plant status information from the aircraft back to the remote pilot is essential on a frequent basis relative to the dynamics of the UA.
+The UA control – To support the remote pilot's activity to fly the UA, status information from the aircraft back to the remote pilot is essential on a frequent basis relative to the dynamics of the UA.

-The UA avionics – Avionics systems send information (e.g. flight guidance system, flight management system, ATC communication, detect and avoid, weather radar, status reporting system) over the C2 link system from the UA to the UACS.
+The UA avionics – Avionics systems send information (e.g. flight guidance system, flight management system, ATC communication, detect and avoid, weather radar, status reporting system) over the CNPC C2 Link system from the UA to the UACS.

 One aspect of the management of safe UAS operations is the management of the interference received by the receivers that link the UA and the UA CS.
 To enable this interference analysis to be undertaken the characteristics and protection criteria for these links operating in the AM(R)S and AMS(R)S allocations under RR Nos.
 5.443C and 5.443D are proposed.
 This recommendation contains those characteristics and protection criteria based on systems which are currently under development and that will have to comply with the international standardization being developed by ICAO.